Totalitarianism-Light, Government Defining Who Can Be a Journalist

 Democrats have talked about defining what a journalist is or isn’t and licensing them.
 Since the right is being censored on all of social media, it would be dangerous for them.
 It’s dangerous for the alternative left media as well.

-Senate Majority Chuck Schumer is known for taking up causes that would be best left alone.
+Senate Minority Leader Chuck Schumer is known for taking up causes that would be best left alone.
 He currently wants to fix the Shield Laws and in his bill, the politicians would get to define a “journalist”.
 It’s totalitarianism-light.

 Alarmingly, Schumer recently announced that the Senate has the votes to pass a bill that would codify legal protections for journalists, US News reports.
 It’s alarming because by defining a journalist, itcuts out whole classes of people who deliver news the mainstream media doesn’t.
 It affords them no protections and they would not be able to function.
 Only the privileged few would survive.